 - Roadway section design for Gilbert and Anderson streets (PDF)

 - Storm Drainage – The neighborhood currently lacks a modern storm drainage collection system, and is susceptible to localized flooding during storm events.
 A new storm sewer system will be designed and constructed in conjunction with the street improvements to safely and efficiently capture storm flows in the area.
 An outfall system will then convey these flows under Union Pacific Railroad and connect to the existing storm sewer under Wilcox Street.

 - Water and Sanitary Sewer – Partial improvements to the existing water mains and sanitary sewer mains in the neighborhood have been implemented in the past as necessary.
 This project will complete upgrades to the remaining portions of these systems before they become critical, taking advantage of the street and storm sewer construction to minimize inconvenience and disruption to residents.
 Water service connections and sanitary sewer laterals will also be replaced where new mains are installed.

 Final design engineering, permitting and property acquisition are currently in progress.
-The project is scheduled for construction to begin in the summer of 2021, and continue for 12 months.
+The project is tentatively scheduled for construction to begin in the summer of 2021, and continue for 12 months.